 You can also crop, rotate images, and save them to your device for free.
 However, removing ads from Reverse Image Search App requires a small fee.

 While this app isn’t available on Android, check out the similar Reverse Image Search for a close experience.

 5. Direct Image Search on Google

-Follow these steps to use the Google’s reverse image search function on your iPhone.
-(You can also try this with other great reverse image search web tools.)
+Follow these steps to use Google’s reverse image search function on mobile devices :

-- On iOS, tap on the Share button in the bottom toolbar.
-On Android, click the three-dot Menu button and check the Desktop site box.
+- For Chrome on Android, tap the three-dot Menu button at the top-right and check the Desktop site box.